 Watch a video demonstration of the proposal process:

-The video depicts the 2012 version of the proposal forms, but the process is very much the same for the 2014 meeting.
+The video depicts the 2012 version of the proposal forms, but the process is very much the same every year.

 Where do I find information about the Annual Meeting?
 Look for the current annual meeting page under About AFS/Annual Meeting in the main menu.
 The Annual Meeting page contains links to all posted information about the annual meeting.
 As new information is posted over time, new links will be added.
 For a short cut, click on the Annual Meeting image in our homepage slideshow.